AlphaStyle/dotfiles/nvim/README.md

 - **yi"** - inner quote *(works with y, d, c, v)*
 ---
 - **D** – Deletes everything from where your cursor is to the end of the line
 ---
 - **gq** - format the lines that are in visual mode
 ---
 - **J** - Join lines with space
 - **gJ** - Join lines without space
 ---
-- **v** – Highlight one character at a time using arrow buttons or the h, k, j, l buttons
-- **V** – Highlights one line, and movement keys can allow you to highlight additional lines
-- **p** – Paste whatever has been copied to the unnamed register
----
 ### In Visual Mode
 - **O** - move to other corner of block